Top 10 Batman Villains

 Batman has fascinated fans ever since his 1939 comic debut.
 Since then, the masked vigilante has become the star of DC, as he manages to be a leading member of the Justice League despite not actually having superpowers.
-Once referred to by Superman as "the most dangerous man alive", Batman combats crime with his Olympic physique, unparalleled intellect, and heap of gadgets obtained through his Bruce Wayne alter-ego's wealth.
+Once referred to by Superman as "the most dangerous man alive," Batman combats crime with his Olympian physique, unparalleled intellect, and a heap of gadgets obtained through his Bruce Wayne alter-ego's wealth.

 But as much as we enjoy seeing Batman physically battle his foes, we all enjoy the back-and-forth philosophical clashes against his mightiest enemies.
 Batman villains are often sympathetic characters whose tragic backstories make them as relatable as the Caped Crusader himself.
 For almost a decade, we've seen the best and worst criminals of Gotham; which evildoers intrigue us the most?
 With a hint of author bias, these are the ten best Batman villains!
 Various spoilers, including the Red Hood's identity, ahead.